grillo-delmal/grillo-delmal/README.md

 If you get a contribution from me, you can freely assume that I find your project fun enough to spend my free time on it 😄.
 My main intrests go from games to anime and VR.
 I also love all sorts of software/hardware tech like peripherals, networking, distributed systems, embeded systems, computer vision ...
 I could continue this list forever 😆

-I also speak Spanish and English fluently.
+I speak Spanish and English fluently.

 <a rel="me" href="https://vt.social/@grillo_delmal">
   <img src="https://img.shields.io/badge/Mastodon-7289da?logo=Mastodon&logoColor=white" />